soixantseize/aspnetcore-xplatform-minimal-api/README.md

 ###WHY

-I love the simplicity and portability of spinning up a RESTful app built on NodeJS and Express.
-Only to yearn for the possibility in .NET so that I could leverage powerful features like Entity Framework, LINQ, and Async Await.
+I loved the simplicity and portability of spinning up a RESTful app built on NodeJS and Express, only to yearn for the possibility in .NET so that I could leverage powerful features like Entity Framework, LINQ, and Async Await.
 Yo .NET Core now makes it possible!

 ###HOW